IBM-Cloud/docs/services/mobilefoundation/c_using_mfs_p3.md

 +  Test the connection to the specified {{site.data.keyword.dashdbshort_notm}}: Enterprise Transactional service instance.

-+  Click **Continue**.
++  Click **Add**.
 This action creates the required tables in the configured {{site.data.keyword.dashdbshort_notm}} database service instance.

 **Note**: You cannot change the {{site.data.keyword.dashdbshort_notm}} service instance that is configured to be used by your {{site.data.keyword.mobilefoundation_short}} service instance.
 However, you can use the same {{site.data.keyword.dashdbshort_notm}} service instance across multiple {{site.data.keyword.mobilefoundation_short}} service instances, as each {{site.data.keyword.mobilefoundation_short}} service instance creates its own schema in the selected {{site.data.keyword.dashdbshort_notm}} service instance.

 * In a few seconds, you can access the `Overview` page that provides you with  tutorials and videos to help you get started with the  {{site.data.keyword.mobilefoundation_short}} service.

 ## Starting the {{site.data.keyword.mobilefirst}} server
-{: #start_mobilefoundation_p2}
+{: #start_mobilefoundation_p3}

 * To start the {{site.data.keyword.mfserver_short_notm}}, with default settings, click **Start Basic Server**.

 * This selection provisions an {{site.data.keyword.mfserver_long_notm}} with the following settings:
-    -  1 GB of memory.
-This size is enough for development, moderate testing activities and small scale production workloads.
+    - Single Node with 1 GB of memory.
+This size is enough for development, moderate testing activities, and small scale production workloads.

-    -	The `username` and `password` is automatically generated for you.
+    -	The `username` and `password` are automatically generated for you.
 You have access to them when the server is up and running.

 The process of provisioning your server starts.
 This process takes about 10 minutes, and a message window indicates the progress of this operation.
 When complete a dashboard is displayed where you can see: